tanmuhittin/laravel-google-translate/README.md

 ## todo
 * Specify target locales
-* Add option to prevent overwrite or visa versa
 * Google Translate API comes with limits.
 This package translates each item one by one.
 Find a way to bulk translate.
+* Add option to translate non existing keys only on target locales

 ## finally
 Thank you for using laravel-google-translate :)